Vehicle accidents are the leading cause of death of adolescents worldwide says Philadelphia car accident lawyer Rand Spear.

 When we first learn to drive it can be a very dangerous time.
 Teens need to be taught how to drive responsibly and share the road with others.
 No matter what adults may tell them, we teach our kids how to drive by the example we set.
 How good an example are you?

 If an adolescent member of your family has been injured or killed in a vehicle accident, don’t wait to speak to a personal injury lawyer about the case.
-Protect his or her rights by visiting us on the web or by calling New Jersey and Philadelphia car accident lawyer Rand Spear now at 877-GET-RAND.
+Protect his or her rights by contacting us or by calling New Jersey and Philadelphia car accident lawyer Rand Spear now at 877-GET-RAND.